On exponential separation of analytic self-conformal sets on the real line: Introduction and main results

 A major breakthrough was made by Hochman \cite{Hochman_SelfSimESC_Annals} who showed that no dimension drop occurs for self-similar sets and measures on the line under the assumption of the exponential separation condition (ESC).
 The ESC is a condition that is satisfied under many natural assumptions and also holds for many typical systems including those described above.
 For instance, it was shown in~\cite{Hochman_SelfSimESC_Annals} that if the parameters defining the self-similar IFS $\Phi$ are algebraic and $\Phi$ has no exact overlaps then the ESC holds.
 The algebraic condition has since been relaxed in certain settings, see~\cite{FengFeng_DimHomoIFSAlgebraicTrans, Rapaport_ExactOverlapsAlgebraicContr, RapaportVarju_Duke24, Varju_BernConv_Annals19}.
 Generalisations have also been made to higher dimensions by Hochman \cite{Hochman2017} and for special non-linear maps, M\"obius transformations, by Hochman and Solomyak \cite{HochmanSolomyak_Invent17}.

 Recently, Rapaport \cite{Rapaport_SelfConfESC25arXiv} extended the concept of the exponential separation condition to general analytic self-conformal iterated function systems.
 Furthermore, under this condition, Rapaport showed that the dimension of the set and the measure does not drop.
+Rapaport pointed out that the analyticity assumption is crucial for the proof of his main result.
+In fact, his methods fail even for $C^\infty$-maps.
 For analytically parametrised systems of analytic self-conformal IFSs, Rapaport verified that the ESC holds for almost every choice of parameter in the sense of Hausdorff dimension.
 However, he could not provide any concrete examples other than those already known.

 The main purpose of this article is to provide verifiable sufficient conditions that guarantee that the ESC holds.
 Further, we show that this property holds for an open and dense set of IFSs with respect to the $\mathcal{C}^2$ topology.
 We will also explore when analytic self-conformal IFS can be conjugated to self-similar systems.
 The methods involve constructing a \emph{dual} IFS, which we believe is of independent interest.
+Just like in the case of Rapaport, the assumption of analyticity is crucial for our methods as well, since at various places in the proof we need to transition from local information to global bounds.
+To ensure sufficient regularity, the analyticity is a natural condition, see for example \cite{AlgomEtal_NonLinHyperbolicIFS} and \cite[Example~7.7]{AngelevskaKaenmakiTroscheit2020}.

+\paragraph{Acknowledgements.} The authors would like to thank Amir Algom for pointing out various useful references on conjugation of analytic IFSs to self-similar IFSs.
+We further thank Ga\'etan Leclerc and Tuomas Sahlsten for further discussions and the anonymous referees for their careful reading and helpful comments.

-\paragraph{Acknowledgements.} BB acknowledges support from grant NKFI~K142169, and grant NKFI KKP144059 \textit{Fractal geometry and applications} Research Group.
+BB acknowledges support from grant NKFI~K142169, and grant NKFI KKP144059 \textit{Fractal geometry and applications} Research Group.
 IK is supported by the European Research Council Marie Sk\l odowska-Curie Actions Postdoctoral Fellowship $\#101109013$ and the Hungarian NRDI Office grant K142169.
 ST acknowledges funding from the Lisa \& Carl-Gustav Esseen's Mathematics Fund.